 Neither of these companies had a reasonable P/E, but they were (and still are) tremendously valuable.

-Growth is a result.
+The driver of Growth is a value.